 Gramercy Tavern, New York City

 Intimate gatherings searching for a quintessential New York experience should look no further than the famed Gramercy Tavern.
-Known for its stellar chefs—the restaurant holds two Michelin stars—as well as highly regarded wine list, Gramercy Tavern also lays claim to one of the coziest private rooms in Manhattan.
-Fit for 22 guests, the stately wooden table, wood beamed ceiling, and American antiques in the room perfectly complement the classic fare and your refined celebration.
+Known for its stellar chefs—the restaurant holds two Michelin stars—as well as a highly regarded wine list, Gramercy Tavern also lays claim to one of the coziest private rooms in Manhattan.
+Fit for 22 guests, the stately wooden table, wood-beamed ceiling, and American antiques in the room perfectly complement the classic fare and your refined celebration.
 As an added bonus, the restaurant can organize floral arrangements from local designer Roberta Bendavid.

 Merriman's Kapalua, Hawaii